Website URL : http://www.ucu.org.uk/2916

 MRC, NIBSC and Imanet staff

-UCU continues represents staff employed by the Medical Research Council, National Institute for Biological Standards and Control, and GE Healthcare (Imanet).
+UCU represents staff employed by the Medical Research Council, National Institute for Biological Standards and Control, and GE Healthcare (Imanet).

 Joint union survey

 Please take part in our survey to help us identify any barriers in joining and/or becoming more active in your union.
 We will use the results to identify any worries, issues or concerns that staff may have in their workplace.
 Please click on the link below and take the time to complete the survey as your views and opinions are important to us:

 Members working for these employers are given prominence in UCU's structure through a specialist committee.